PHARMACY (PHAR)

 Credits: 4

-PHAR 514 - PATHOPHYSIOLOGY I
+PHAR 514 - FOUNDATIONAL SCIENCE II

 This course is focused on providing the background in functional anatomy, physiology, and pathology of organ systems that will allow students to integrate knowledge necessary to formulate a therapeutic care plan, to recommend and defend the course of treatment that best addresses a patient’s needs, to evaluate the effectiveness of a treatment regimen and manage medications in a manner that assures optimal therapeutic.